Test services and clients

 }

-Test clients
+Test with clients

 Example: The following is a simple example on how mocking can be used to stub responses to services that you may not be able to access during the test execution.